uQr/cordova-docs/tutorial-cordova-5/README.md

 3. Verify you have set the Cordova version to 5.1.1 or higher under the "Platforms" tab.
 3. Go to "Plugins > Custom"
 4. Select the "Git" radio button
 5. Enter "https://github.com/crosswalk-project/cordova-plugin-crosswalk-webview.git" as the URI and click the arrow.
-Note that you may also download a specific version of this plugin using the proceedure outlined under [Cordova 3.x and 4.x Don't Support Npm as a Plugin Source](#no-npm-3.x) above.
+6. Note that you may also download and add a specific version of this plugin using the proceedure outlined in the "[Using a Specific Version of a GitHub Sourced Plugin](../tips-and-workarounds/general/README.md#plugin-github)" section of general tips and workarounds.
-6. Click "Add"
+7. Click "Add"

 The next time you build, your app will be running in the Crosswalk WebView.
-Note that the first build in particular will take a bit given the plugin does some dynamic acquisition.
+Note that the first build for Android in particular will take a bit given the plugin does some dynamic acquisition.

 ###The Base Android Emulator and Crosswalk
 One very important thing to note when using the Crosswalk WebView in the base Android emulator is that Crosswalk requires OpenGL support and that you've selected the "Use Host GPU" option in your Android Virtual Device configuration.
 Failing to do this will cause the app to crash.
 To use it: